iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 Extraction of data from the input depends on the source format and the availablity of a library capable of understanding it.
 There are two strategies typically employed for data extraction.

 1. If the extraction library is compatible with TypeScript, write an extraction module and use that to connect the input data with the alignment phase.
+This can be called from the [OpenSourceData](#opensourcedata) method in your connector.

 2. If a TypeScript binding is not available, extract the data into an intermediary format that can be then ingested by the alignment phase.
+In this case the intermediate format will be read in the [OpenSourceData](#opensourcedata) method in your connector.

 #### Data alignment